MSN in Care Coordination

-Healthcare is an ever-changing field with many different moving parts that must work together to ensure patient care needs are met.
-There are sometimes multiple healthcare workers tending to one patient, each with his or her own role in the patient's care.
-A care coordinator's role is to unify all these "moving parts" and act as a liaison between them to make sure care needs are appropriately addressed.
+Healthcare is an ever-changing field with many moving parts that must work together to meet patient care needs.
+There are sometimes multiple healthcare workers tending to one patient, each with his or her role in the patient's care.
+A care coordinator's role is to unify all these "moving parts" and act as a liaison between them to address care needs appropriately.

 Which MSN in Care Coordination Program Is Right for Me?

 Care coordination involves clinical knowledge and administrative acumen, which is why a master's-level nursing program is appropriate.
-When selecting an MSN program for the care coordination specialty, there are several factors that should be considered:
+When selecting an MSN program for the care coordination specialty, several factors should be considered:

 Program Accreditation